Sustainable Design Part 2 – Reduce your Energy Bills

-One of the biggest potential sources of energy waste are windows.
+One of the biggest potential sources of energy waste is windows.
 Heat can escape when the outside temperature is cooler than the inside temperature.
 Obversely, heat can be absorbed internally through windows when the outside temperature is hotter than inside, especially in direct sunlight.

 Windows in Australia are compared for efficiency by the use of the U value (or Uw for windows).
 This value measures how readily a window conducts heat.
 The lower the value the more efficient the windows is at insulating against non-solar heat loss or gain.